DlyaR19/Spirit/README.md

 # Spirit

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
+This project can be used as a starting point to create your own Vaadin bewerbung with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.

-## Running the application
+## Running the bewerbung

 Open the project in an IDE.
 You can download the [IntelliJ community edition](https://www.jetbrains.com/idea/download) if you do not have a suitable IDE already.
 Once opened in the IDE, locate the `Application` class and run the main method using "Debug".